Title and statement of responsibility area

 Restrictions on access

+There are restrictions.
+Files marked restricted require vetting by archivist before release.
 Correspondence relating to the census campaign is restricted for 25 years from the date of the material; access may be granted by the donor in writing.
+Interviews are restricted – Contact the individual interviewee for permission.

 Termen voor gebruik, reproductie en publicatie.